 |Total Fans||Your total number of fans.
 Fans are people who have specifically "liked" your page.
 Fans does not include followers.|

 📝 Please note, the Post Reach metric is different than Facebook's Reach metric.
-Although they sound similar, they're both calculated very differently.
-Facebook's Reach is the number of people who saw any content from your Page or about your Page.
+Although they sound similar, they're both calculated differently.
+Facebook's Reach is the number of people who saw any of your posts at least once.
 This metric is estimated (more information here).

 In Buffer, we calculate Post Reach based off the unique number of people that saw your individual posts.
 These metrics are based on the time period you select (for example, October 3rd - November 2nd) regardless of when the post were published.
 So for example, if a past post received views during the selected timeframe, it would be included here.